glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 equal to 1000, the numbers should be displayed with commas and there should be 0 decimals of precision.

+### Pagination

+Both the per-week and the per-farm views can end up with long lists.
+When the simulator is porting data from the real world, there can be over 100 weeks listed and over 100 solar farms listed.
+Therefore, the output needs to be paginated.

 ### Testing

 The competition visualizer is tested using headless chromium.
 The webapp itself